 You’ll notice that the proofing schedule of this recipe is different than the original sourdough, and this is for two reasons.
 Firstly, I wanted to give people an alternative option to a bench proof, which essentially consumes an entire day.
 It’s helpful to know that you can utilise the fridge in order to make the proofing process more life friendly.

 Secondly, fridge proofing is a more foolproof way of proofing such a high starch, high hydration loaf.
-I think that the starch is (like sugar) much more quickly consumed by the bacteria and yeast in the sourdough starter.
+The starch is much more quickly consumed by the culture in the sourdough starter.
 This results in a more rapid growth, which can quickly spiral into an over-proof, particularly in summer or a hot kitchen.

 If you really don’t want to use the fridge, you can still proof this loaf on the bench.
 However, I recommend watching it carefully, and potentially adding only 100g active starter if you’re baking in summer or a hot kitchen.